Cherry Shrimp Molting Problems: How To Deal With Those?

 Affect of GH

 GH is very important for cherry shrimps because it indicates the level of Calcium Carbonate in the water.
-Calcium Carbonate is extremely important for shrimps to molt because the calcium is necessary for a strong exoskeleton.
+Calcium Carbonate is extremely important for shrimps to molt because calcium is necessary for a strong exoskeleton.

 Low Calcium vs High Calcium

 On the contrary, if there is very little calcium in the water, the shell of the shrimp won’t get firm.
 It will remain very flexible.
-As a result, the old exoskeleton might not break apart at any point in the shrimp’s body or the underneath layer of the exoskeleton can get too weak.
+As a result, the old exoskeleton might not break apart at any point in the shrimp’s body, or the underneath layer of the exoskeleton can get too weak.

 This causes the shrimp to stress and die shortly after a molting or any other change.